-• Poor school performance
+• Poor grades

 • Mood swings

-Remember all of the above issues can be caused by hormones or something unrelated to drugs.
-One of the best methods to determine if your teenager is using drugs is your sense of smell.
-The odor of specific drugs is very distinctive.
-Learning how to identify these smells can help you catch your teenager and provide them with the help they need.
-The odors are not only found behind closed doors but often linger on clothing, blankets, backpacks, rugs and curtains.
+Remember all of the above can be caused by hormones or something unrelated to drugs.
+One of the best ways to know if your teenager is using drugs is your sense of smell.
+The smell of drugs is very distinct.

 How Do Methamphetamines Smell?

-• Accelerated breathing
+• Rapid breathing

 • Loss of appetite

-• Increase in blood pressure
+• High blood pressure

 • Nausea

-• Irregular or rapid heartbeat
+• Irregular or racing heartbeat

-• Increase in body temperature
+• Increased body temperature

-• Disturbed sleeping patterns
+• Disturbed sleep patterns

 • Violent, erratic, irritable, bizarre or aggressive behavior

-Meth Impact on Health
+Meth Health Effects

 • Insomnia, confusion and anxiety

-• Psychotic symptoms including violent behavior, delusions, mood disturbances, hallucinations and paranoia continuing for months or even years
+• Psychotic symptoms including violent behavior, delusions, mood disturbances, hallucinations and paranoia for months or even years

 How Does Heroin Smell?